microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

             image, input_shape.columns, input_shape.rows)
 ```

-Send the processed image to the model to get a `numpy` array of predictions.
+Send the processed image to the model to get a **NumPy** array of predictions.

 ```python
         predictions = model.predict(input_data)
 ```

 Use the helper function to get the top prediction.
-The `threshold` parameter selects predictions with a 5% or higher confidence.
+The *threshold* parameter selects predictions with a 5% or higher confidence.

 ```python
         top_n = helpers.get_top_n(predictions, 1, threshold=0.05)